 In a comment on Facebook, Mr Nnanna referred to the Yorubas as “Sophisticated Morons”.
 This would not have been a serious issue if an individual who is not a public figure had issued such a statement.
 But considering the sensitive position that Mr Ochereome Nnanna occupies, it raised a lot of concerns in the public and as well, questioned the integrity of the organisation he represents.

 Mr Ochereome Nnanna might have issued such a statement out of rift emotions.
-Maybe he would not have posted it if he had given it a second thought bearing in mind the ripple effect of the post to the peace of the nation, the position he holds in the society and the organisation he represents.
-However, it is the duty of Vanguard Newspaper management to review the matter and take appropriate action to restore the dying image of the organisation.
+Maybe he would not have posted it if he had given it a second thought bearing in mind the ripple effect of the post to the peace of the nation, the position he holds in the society and the organization he represents.
+However, it is the duty of Vanguard Newspaper management to review the matter and take appropriate action to restore the dying image of the organization.

 On the foreign scene, in a similar manner, an American writer and TV producer Roseanne Barr, in her tweet, said that “Valerie Jarrett, a former aide to President Obama, was the “baby” of the “Muslim brotherhood & planet of the apes.”